delinx/delinx.me/README.md

 - Small profile section for each category showing where I am now and sumamry of me -
   - like example 15999 hours in CS and 9000 in CS:GO , LVL 10, GE, coach etc -
+- below is a history tree of my origin and progress so far
+- incorperate sometimes tile of aims for the future?